- The Fiscal

 - What You

-The Children’s Health Insurance Program, or CHIP, is a key piece of the social safety net and is aiding in the economy recovery process due to the effects of the COVID-19 pandemic.
-Since the start of the pandemic, CHIP enrollment has increased by 2.9 percent.
+The Children’s Health Insurance Program, or CHIP, is a key piece of the social safety net.
 Let’s take a look at what CHIP is, how it is financed, and who benefits from it.

-CHIP was created in 1997 and covers children in families that are not eligible for Medicaid due to their income, but still have difficulty purchasing health insurance.
-Income eligibility differs by state and ranges from 170 percent of the federal poverty level (FPL) in North Dakota to 400 percent of FPL in New York.
-Nationally, the program covers 9 million children as well as over 300,000 pregnant women.
-Since the program was enacted over 20 years ago, the percentage of uninsured children has dropped from 14 percent to 5 percent.
+CHIP was created in 1997 and covers children in families that are not eligible for Medicaid due to their income but still have difficulty purchasing health insurance.
+Income eligibility differs by state and ranges from 175 percent of the federal poverty level (FPL) in North Dakota to 405 percent of FPL in New York.
+Nationally, the program covers more than 7 million children as well as over 300,000 pregnant women.
+Since the program was enacted over 20 years ago, the percentage of uninsured children has dropped from 14 percent to 4 percent.

-Similar to Medicaid, CHIP is funded jointly by the federal and state governments.
+Similar to Medicaid, CHIP is funded jointly by the federal and state governments and is designed to give states flexibility to tailor the program to fit unique needs.
 To encourage states to expand coverage for children, the federal government matches state spending on CHIP at a rate that is 15 percentage points higher than the Medicaid matching rate.
-In 2020, CHIP cost a total of $19.8 billion, with the federal government funding about 87 percent of that amount.
+In 2021, CHIP cost a total of $21.2 billion, with the federal government funding about 75 percent of that amount.
 If states do not use their matching funds within two years, leftover money is reallocated to states that have exhausted their funds or seen increases in enrollment.

-In order to keep insurance affordable for families, CHIP limits premiums and cost sharing.
+In order to keep insurance affordable for families, CHIP limits premiums and cost-sharing.
 Families with children enrolled in stand-alone CHIP plans can be charged premiums, copayments, deductibles, and other fees up to 5 percent of their household income.
 For families below 150 percent of the poverty level whose children are enrolled in a CHIP plan provided through the state’s Medicaid program, premiums are prohibited.
 The restrictions on out-of-pocket spending can make a significant difference for families that would not qualify for cost-sharing assistance for marketplace plans as a result of their income level.
-A study conducted in 2015 found that CHIP plans cost families $158 per child annually while comparable employer plans cost $891 per child.
-What’s more, CHIP plans tend to cover a higher percentage of costs than marketplace plans and must cover dental care while marketplace plans do not.
+A study conducted in 2015 found that CHIP plans cost families $158 per child annually, while comparable employer plans cost $891 per child.
+Moreover, CHIP plans tend to cover a higher percentage of costs than marketplace plans and must cover dental care, while marketplace plans do not.

 Image Credit: monkeybusinessimages/Getty Images